-In this section, we present the measurement results of phase-contrast computed tomography (CT) slices of the mouse' brain (E=17.8keV) using a two-crystal X-ray interferometer at the PF BL-14C beamline \cite{bl-14c}.
+In this section, we present the measurement results of phase-contrast computed tomography (CT) slices of a mouse brain (E=17.8keV) using a two-crystal X-ray interferometer at PF BL-14C \cite{bl-14c}.
 Phase-contrast images were acquired using a conventional fiber-coupled X-ray camera (Andor Zyla 5.5 HF, equipped with a 6.5 \si{\micro\meter} square pixel, 2560 \si{\times} 2160 pixel array X-ray sCMOS detector), and an INTPIX4NA detector-based X-ray camera, and the reconstructed CT slices were compared.
 This measurement was performed with a 17.8 keV monochromatic X-ray.
-Figure \ref{fig:x-ray_interferometer_resut} shows the results for phase-contrast CT slices of mouse's brain.
-Figure \ref{fig:x-ray_interferometer_resut} (a) shows a CT slice analyzed from dataset taken by the Andor Zyla 5.5 HF X-ray sCMOS camera.
-Figure \ref{fig:x-ray_interferometer_resut} (b) shows an expand image of the area indicated by the dotted line in figure (a).
-Figure \ref{fig:x-ray_interferometer_resut} (c) shows a CT slice analyzed from dataset taken by the INTPIX4NA detector-based X-ray camera.
-Figure \ref{fig:x-ray_interferometer_resut} (d) shows an expand image of the area indicated by the dotted line in figure (c).
-A comparison of these slices, particularly the expanded images in (b) and (d), confirms that the INTPIX4NA detector-based X-ray camera captures tissue boundaries more clearly than does the Andor Zyla 5.5 HF.
+Figure \ref{fig:x-ray_interferometer_resut} shows the results for phase-contrast CT slices of a mouse brain.
+Figure \ref{fig:x-ray_interferometer_resut} (a) shows a CT slice reconstructed from a dataset acquired using an Andor Zyla 5.5 HF X-ray sCMOS camera.
+Figure \ref{fig:x-ray_interferometer_resut} (b) shows an expanded image of the area indicated by the dotted line in figure (a).
+Figure \ref{fig:x-ray_interferometer_resut} (c) shows a CT slice reconstructed from a dataset acquired using an INTPIX4NA detector-based X-ray camera.
+Figure \ref{fig:x-ray_interferometer_resut} (d) shows an expanded image of the area indicated by the dotted line in figure (c).
+The arrows shown in figures (b) and (d) indicate the same points where the tissue boundaries are closely spaced.
+In figure (b), the tissue boundaries at the indicated point are not clearly resolved and appear as a single blurred line.
+In contrast, in figure (d), these tissue boundaries were resolved as two distinct boundaries.
+A comparison of these slices, particularly the expanded images in (b) and (d), confirms that the INTPIX4NA detector-based X-ray camera captures tissue boundaries more clearly than the Andor Zyla 5.5 HF.